 As an artist, I tend to use colored pencils mostly to sketch.
 Red pencils, to be precise!
 And if you want to improve your colored pencils drawings, I highly recommend you check out my Article on Color Theory for Artists!

 So how can you erase colored pencils?
 The best ways to erase colored pencils are by using a kneaded eraser, an eraser pencil, artist tape, or an electric eraser.
 If you’re using erasable colored pencils, they will be much easier to erase with these erasers than regular colored pencils.

 Now, we’ll talk about how to erase a colored pencil, but first of all, is your colored pencil easily erasable?

 Most colored pencils are hard to erase, and in truth, most of the time it will be impossible!
 At best, you’ll be able to lighten up the lines you’ve made with your pencil.

 But, don’t worry, for not all is lost!

 There are actually some brands that make erasable color pencils.
-Personally, I never used them (I’m interested in trying them, just, sadly, never found them in my city).

 Up until a few years ago, I would sketch and draw mostly with graphite, but since discovering colored pencils for sketching I haven’t been able to go back to it!